#1. Lean on your colleagues

 You partner with vendors for a reason, so don’t be shy about asking them to do more than they’re used to so that they can help you be more helpful to your clients.

-• Before OE heats up, call your vendors to check if they’re offering any new services, or if you’re in line to benefit from any new partnerships
+• Call your vendors to check if they’re offering any new services, or if you’re in line to benefit from any new partnerships

 • Share specific client problems with your vendors and let them lead the charge in brainstorming creative solutions with you

-• As the countdown to open enrollment nears, don’t hesitate to ask if there are any end-of-year incentives
+• Don’t hesitate to ask if there are any end-of-year incentives

 #4.
 Review your goals every Monday morning—and stay nimble